alrico88/geohashes-between/README.md

 # geohashes-between

-Get a list of geohashes between a starting and end geohash, in a desired direction
+Get a list of geohashes between two geohashes, or between two coordinates.

 ## Installation